Field Research Training Program: Primate Monitoring & Behavior

 Our cancellation policy is:

 Yes, but it would have to be approved by your university, who will also bill you for the credit hours.
-If approved, there is also an additional $250 fee that serves as an honorarium for the FPI senior scientist mentoring you through this project.
+If approved, there is also an additional $250 fee that serves as a mentorship fee for the FPI senior scientist mentoring you through this project.
 From there, it is just a matter of coordinating between your university mentor and the FPI researcher.

 In order to train our research teams, it is necessary that everyone arrives on specific start dates and be trained together to stay on pace with their cohort.

-In addition, we arrange to meet arriving groups at the airport, escort them to get COVID tested in Puerto Maldonado, and pick up any last-minute supplies before leaving very early the following morning to the field station.
-Getting to the field station requires travel overland to a small town called Laberinto (~45 minutes), then a 5-6 hour boat ride upriver.
+In addition, we arrange to meet the arriving groups and escort them to pick up any last-minute supplies before leaving very early the following morning to the field station.
+Getting to the field station requires travel overland to a small town called Laberinto (~45 minutes), then a 4-5 hour boat ride upriver.
 All of this would be difficult for most participants to do alone, which is why we ask that you arrive on fixed program start dates.

 If you REALLY cannot make a particular start date, don’t abandon hope – email us and we can do our best to accommodate you.